zinic/crawl/core.md

 #### Running Jump

 A character may make a running jump in meters equal to their strength modifier combined with their mobility modifier.
-A running jump costs 1 action point.
+A running jump costs 1 energy point.
 In addition, a running jump requires 2 map cells of movement and may be performed as part of an ongoing movement action.

 For example, a character may move to reach an obstacle.
 They may then choose to attempt to perform a running jump over the obstacle at the cost of 1 aciton point.